quruma/Friday-Voice-Assistant/README.md

 ## Adapt ML model to your own needs
 If you want to retrain the model used in Friday for your own uses, you can use __model_training.py__ file to do that.
 The only thing you would need to provide is a path to training dataset (which is have to be a csv file).
 Remember you would have to use only two columns in your dataset: command and function.
 You can read more about this in [documentation]()
 ## About future updates of Friday
 The Friday will use more complex models to calculate the needed functions to be executed.
 Additionally, it will use more sophisticated NLP technologies to get as more accurate understanding of user's speech as it can without considerable losses in time.
 Obviously, there will be more functions to execute.
-However, the most surprising point will be implementing Computer Vision to Friday, which will greatly increase its capabilities.
+However, the most surprising point will be implementing Computer Vision in Friday, which will greatly increase its capabilities.

 Thank you!:3